wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 oneself.
 He eventually figured it out by himself after several weeks.
 That was a bit long, but he managed to finish the rest of the work before the deadline and his code was eventually merged.

+In hindsight, I felt I might have been too harsh for Haohang.
+After he finished his project, a colleague in the MMTk team asked me a similar question about another binding.
+Then I realised it may not be so obvious for first-time contributors like Haohang.

 Meanwhile, good news came from the other student working on the ARMv8 port.
 The student was able to run DaCapo Benchmarks on an ARMv8 device with MMTk and